Reciprocity maps with restricted ramification: Continuous cohomology

-The topology on $\invlim{} H^i(G,T_{\alpha})$ is the subspace topology from the product $\prod_{\alpha} H^i(G,T_{\alpha})$.
-Moreover, the topology on this inverse limit agrees with that of the quotient of the corresponding product of cocycles by that of coboundaries.
-Since the inverse limits of cocycles and coboundaries also have the subspace topology for the respective products, the canonical isomorphism between $Z^i(G,T)/B^i(G,T)$ and $H^i(G,T)$ is also a homeomorphism. \end{proof}

 Cup products on continuous cohomology exist quite generally, as stated in the following lemma.
-The proof is immediate from the definitions.
 For this, if $\Omega$ denotes a profinite ring, then $\T_{\Omega-\La,G}$ denotes the category of topological $\Omega$-$\La$-bimodules with a continuous commuting action of $G$.